 Each module sees only its share of the address space.
 The controller routes each access to the appropriate module, transparently to the processor.

-For maximum bandwidth, modern memory controllers can interleave addresses across modules — successive cache lines go to different DIMMs, allowing parallel access.
-This requires careful BIOS configuration but doubles bandwidth in best case.
+For more bandwidth, modern controllers interleave addresses across modules: successive cache lines go to different DIMMs, allowing parallel access.
+Needs the right BIOS configuration, but doubles bandwidth in the best case.

 Multi-channel architecture